Mendocino Coast California, USA Travel Guide

 Balanced dining experiences with quality and value.

-Affordable and local food options.
+Affordable and traditional food options.

 Look for "farm-to-table" or "local" ingredients.

-Many restaurants are aware of common allergens.
+Plenty of restaurants are aware of common allergens.
 Communicate your needs clearly to your server.

 Halal and Kosher options are very limited; self-catering is advisable.